Consequences of not repaying a Bounce Back Loan?

 Do Bounce Back Loans have to be repaid?

 Yes, the borrower remains liable once in receipt of the loan.
-However, many directors remain concerned about who is liable, especially if they default on payment.
+However, many directors remain concerned about who remains liable, especially if they default on payment.

-The UK Government allows accredited lenders to continue their current policies on collecting default loans.
+The UK Government allows accredited lenders to continue collecting default loans.
 However, the market in the UK shows signs of companies potentially defaulting or entering insolvency.

 What Happens to the Bounce Back Loan if the Company Goes Bust?

-For the director, the loan is simply written off, as per the normal rules of company liquidation.
+For the director, the loan remains written off, as per the normal rules of company liquidation.

 Since no personal guarantees were required with this type of loan application, there should be no personal liability, barring the exceptions laid out below.